bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-cluster-architecture.md

 - A shared file system is used to store binary files.

 ### Deployment Options
-#### Cloud Based Deployment
-This diagram translates perfectly on a cloud based deployment.
+This diagram translates perfectly for a cloud based deployment.
 Considering Amazon AWS as a possible cloud infrastructure provider:
 - The AWS ELB would be used for load balancing.
 - EC2 instances can be used for the Nuxeo server nodes.
 We provide a [Nuxeo server CloudFormation template]({{page page='deploying-nuxeo-on-amazon-aws'}}) to help in that regard.
 - EC2 instances can be used for Elasticsearch cluster nodes too.
 The Amazon ElasticCache service does not provide the required APIs at this point to allow us to have a completely managed cluster.